 Cargo Style

-If you’re a nurse that has an obsession with pockets, perhaps the cargo-style nurse scrubs are best for you.
+If you’re a nurse who has an obsession with pockets, perhaps the cargo-style nurse scrubs are best for you.
 These scrubs have lots of pockets- some have up to 5 extra pockets and include equipment loops.
 Another feature of the cargo-style scrub pants is that they look/feel like regular pants- but are still comfy and stretchy.
+Utility scrub pants with multiple pockets are ideal for nurses who need to carry various tools and equipment.

 The jogger nursing scrubs will allow you to go from work to the gym without changing clothes.
 This style also came from the world of athleisure wear.
 Typically, the jogger-style scrubs have a wide elastic waistband and may include a drawstring.
 The cut is usually tapered on the legs, has a snug fit, and may even have an elastic band on the ankles.